Trump officials slam Zelenskyy, as Western leaders rally around Ukraine

 The news conference descended into outright aggression as Vance accused the Ukrainian leader of being “disrespectful”, before asking him, “Have you said ‘thank you’ once?”

-The meeting ended prematurely as the Ukrainian leader was ushered out of the White House.
+The meeting ended prematurely, before the Ukrainian leader and his delegation were ushered out of the White House.

 The rare earth minerals deal also went unsigned and its future now looks uncertain.
 An unnamed White House official, speaking on condition of anonymity to the Reuters news agency, said Trump is not currently interested in reviving it.